benbou09/Etsy/README.md

 # Etsy

 A very simplified wrapper written in Python for the Etsy API (https://www.etsy.com/developers/documentation).
-It requires Pandas
+It requires pandas.

 First, you will need to 'open a session' by entering your Etsy api key (which you get for free once you register to the Etsy developer website):